-The red bleeds through the golden yellow petals to form a hot mix of colour.
+The red bleeds through the golden yellow petals to form a hot mix.
 Flowers mid spring.
 The seemingly endless array of Tulips continues to amaze.

 All our bulbs are ready to grow; they do not need to be chilled, which is one less thing to do.